My background is journalism. I spent 15 years writing and editing at the big newspaper here in Dallas. Journalism was all I ever saw myself doing.

-I don’t think I was ever one of those truth-to-power journalists.
+I don’t think I ever had that truth-to-power journalist mindset.
 I was more in the storytelling camp, and, honestly, that’s made the transition to the world of marketing much easier.
 I’m still telling stories.
 I’m still getting to educate.
 I just do it for brands now.

-Here’s what that means.
-Talk about the problem.
-Talk about the solution.
-Talk about the result.
-When Clay mentioned this to me he meant it in terms of creating individual pieces—blog posts, case studies, white papers, ebooks, etc.
+When my boss mentioned this to me he meant it in terms of creating individual pieces—blog posts, case studies, white papers, bylined articles, etc.

 How pervasive is PSR?
 You can see at every level of B2B content, from organization to execution.